holidayextras/holidayextras.github.com/_posts/2015-11-24-testing-for-accessibility.md

 Whenever possible, aim to involve real users in accessibility testing.
 This is no different from testing usability more generally.
 While a tester or developer can check an application against guidelines and best practices, they will always be biased by their insider knowledge.
 Also, while they might be technical experts, testers and developers are not experts at using assistive technology in the same way that real users are.

-There are however lots of things that a developer or expert tester can and should be checking for, even before users are involved.
+There are, however, lots of things that a developer or expert tester can and should be checking for, even before users are involved.
 For example, the following quick and easy checks can be performed on any website, perhaps before a more in-depth audit takes place:

 * Does each page have a unique and descriptive `title`?
 As well as appearing in search results, in bookmarks and when shared on social networks, the `title` is one of the first things announced by assistive technology when a page is loaded.
 * Does every `img` element have an `alt` attribute?
 Is the text appropriate?
 Is is necessary or should the `alt` be empty so that it can be ignored by assistive technology?